FIWARE-Ops/docs.TourGuide/docs/core/how-to-connect-to-external-context-providers.md

     }

-Thus, each time `occupancyLevels` is queried at Context Broker GE (e.g. from the user smartphone application), that query is forwarded to http://booking.restaurants.foo.com.
+Thus, each time `occupancyLevels` is queried at Context Broker GE (e.g. from the user mobile phone application), that query is forwarded to http://booking.restaurants.foo.com.
 From a Context Consumer perspective, all the process is transparent, as if the information were actually managed by Context Broker GE locally.